iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-10-Train-NN-with-NN-part-1.md

 Thus one would expect that for models with unique representation RNN or other models will perform better.

+**Predicting models with SVM**

+Now I try a simplified setting where I train SVM to predict linear model (3 weights + bias).
+I flatten the dataset into feature vector, and assign linear model weights as outputs.
+The average testing coefficient of determination that I get is 0.8, for \\(2^{14}\\) datasets.

+Now this is better!
+Lets try "uniqifying" the predicted NN and see what results are (still using SVM, same amont of data).
+The average testing coefficient of determination that I get is 0.5.

+This looks better, however still in our simple setting a large amount of datasets and thus complicated SVM are requried; Furthermore, one can observe from the code that size of dataset and SVM need to grow exponentially to improve significantly the coefficient of determination.

+This is due to the fact that RNN or SVM models are not well adapted to the training task.
+For example, for exact L2 regression solutions is:

 $$ w = (X^T X)^{-1}(X^T y) $$

 Notice that dependency between \\(w\\) and \\(X,y\\) is strongly non - linear, and thus would require large amount of data and support vectors of SVM to represent.

-Furthermore, it is known that training small neural networks to global optimality is [NP hard task](https://people.csail.mit.edu/rivest/pubs/BR93.pdf), which would mean that exponential size training SVM models would be required.
+Furthermore, it is known that training small neural networks to global optimality is [NP hard task](https://people.csail.mit.edu/rivest/pubs/BR93.pdf), which would mean that exponential size training SVM models would be required to train them.
 However, one can still hope that decent generalization (but not the best one) can be achieved with polynomial sized models.

 **Predicting uniquely defined models with deep RNN**

-Lets throw the heavy machinery of deep learning on the training task and see what happens:
+Lets throw the heavy machinery of deep learning on the training task and see what happens!

+[in progress ...]

 **Conclusion**